A8 autoroute

-The A8 autoroute, also known as La Provençale, is a -long highway in France that runs between Aix-en-Provence and the A7 to the Côte d'Azur.
+The A8 autoroute (French: Autoroute A8), also known simply as the A8 or by its nickname La Provençale ([la pʁɔvɑ̃sal], 'The Provençal'), is an autoroute (motorway) in Southern France.
+It runs from the A7 ahead of Aix-en-Provence to the Italian border at Menton through the French Riviera, serving Cannes, Antibes, Nice, as well as Monaco.
+It is 224 kilometres (139 mi) long; after the Italian border, it connects with the Autostrada A10 towards Genoa.

 Route

 The A8 is an extension of the A7 starting to the west of Aix-en-Provence at La Fare-les-Oliviers.
 The road passes through the Departments of Bouches-du-Rhône, Var and Alpes-Maritimes.
 It serves the towns of Aix-en-Provence, Fréjus, Saint-Raphaël, Mandelieu-la-Napoule, Cannes, Antibes, Nice, Monaco and Menton before crossing the border where it becomes the A10 in Italy.
 It crosses the mountain ranges of Sainte-Baume and of Maures between Aix-en-Provence and Fréjus and the Massif de l'Esterel between Saint-Raphaël and Cannes.
 Following the Grande Corniche the road offers panoramas of the sea between Nice and Menton.

+Whilst the route now starts to the west of Aix-en-Provence, according to the 3rd edition (1973) of the Michelin Atlas des autoroutes de France, the A8 used to start just west of Coudoux.
+Indeed, the toll fees were listed as being 2FF from Coudoux to Aix-en-Provence in 1973.